binpash/try/benchmark/readme.rst

 * Total try time with commit
 * Time it takes to run without commit
-* Time it takes to commit
+* Time it takes to commit (lots of files vs lots of directories)
 * The different steps that it take
 * Performance with everything in ramdisk